 Poker clubs and video lottery are legal in Oregon.
 These are covered in other sections below.

 Tribal casinos were created through gaming pacts with the governor.
 These were permitted without changing the state constitution due to casino nights being legal for charities to operate.
 The typical tax rate is six percent of gross gaming revenues to the state.
 Local jurisdictions may also receive funding for services provided to the reservation casinos.

 The minimum age for casino gambling in Oregon is 18.
 However, it becomes 21 if alcohol is served.

 There are two forms of sports betting in Oregon.
-Scoreboard is operated by the state lottery through SB Tech.
-It is an app that may be used anywhere in the state.
-Tribal casinos may have live sports betting.
+DraftKings Sportsbook is the states online sports betting app, which may be used anywhere in the state.
+Tribal casinos may have in person sports betting at retail sportsbooks.
 Most types of bets on professional sports are permitted.
 Betting on college sports is banned in Oregon.

 Sports Betting Laws in Oregon

 There are no specific sports betting laws in Oregon.
 The state lottery created the product in 2019 after it determined laws governing its business were already in place to add it to the product line.
 The Oregon Lottery determined it would not permit wagers on college sports.
 Only professional events are allowed on the board.